Download these instructions and information booklet as a PDF (7.3MB)

 The options cards provide concise overviews of each of the potential retrofit measures you may consider.
 They’re not intended to be exhaustive in their descriptions, but to broadly outline the main benefits and considerations, with more detailed information available on the Wayshaper website.

-Example card showing information about Air source heat pump technology
+Options workshop card example, showing information about Air source heat pump technology

 Traffic light system